bxartur/Random-maze/README.md

 Hints given by GA to improve current maze:
 1. Make the solution path longer
 2. Shorten the longest horizontal wall
-3. Reduce total number of 6-square (or more) walls
+3. Reduce total number of at least 6-square walls